Why Using Obsidian for Life Management¶

 Tasks in obsidian-tasks vault have different properties, and are displayed by urgency using the default sorting.
 In short, you have to worry about these one using my template :

-• Energy available : Used in this vault but in the form of a tags just like contexts.
+as well. - Energy available : Used in this vault but in the form of a

 You must review (step 4) your system periodically.
 That's why I'm using daily, weekly, monthly, quarterly and yearly notes.
 But more on that later as well, just remember that this is a really important part of the process and helps maintaining it.